 Surgical Residents, Fellows, and Physicians

 Lauren Agoubi is a second-year resident in General Surgery at the University of Washington.
 She received a B.A. in Chemistry at Williams College with minors in Africana Studies and French Language.
 Following this, she completed a combined research year and master's degree in Ireland, studying the relationship between advocacy, policy-making, and women's health outcomes.
-Lauren attended the University of Michigan Medical School, and before her final year, conducted a stakeholder analysis to assess the political priority for surgery,obstetrics, and anesthesia in Cameroon.
 Her current interests include systems-based improvements in health policy and population health.

 Kevin Blair, MD

 Kevin is a PGY4 general surgery resident who attended medical school at Northwestern's Feinberg School of Medicine, and undergrad at Vanderbilt University.
 Clinically, he is most interested in Trauma & Critical Care, and he has prior research experience in trauma system development in LMICs.
-For his current research work, Kevin is partially funded through the H&H Lee Surgical Research Scholars Program for his work evaluating the implementation of a hospital based violence intervention program in San Salvador, El Salvador.
-Additionally, he is a research fellow through the NIH-funded South American Program in HIV Prevention Research Program (SAPHIR) through which he is studying anal cancer screening among HIV-infected MSM in Bogotá, Colombia.
+Kevin is currently partially funded through the H&H Lee Surgical Research Scholars Program for his work evaluating a hospital based violence intervention program in San Salvador, El Salvador.

 William Chendjou, MD